-- Overall implementation of our equality commitments and the promotion of equality - Leading in creating a positive, inclusive environment in which everybody is treated with respect and dignity. - Ensuring that this Scheme underpins the organisation's business planning processes - Assessing the impact of any current and future policies in relation to equality - Ensuring monitoring information is collected, analysed and regularly reported - Ensuring that the procedures for the recruitment and promotion of staff follow best practice in equal opportunities - Embedding equality and diversity into all Quality assurance processes and mechanisms - Implementing systems that deal with incidents of discrimination or harassment effectively, and taking action against staff or students who discriminate for any reason - Setting targets on the recruitment and outcomes of students based upon the analysis of the monitoring information. - Promoting equality and diversity through curriculum planning, learning and teaching methods, classroom organisation, assessment procedures, educational visits, student induction, Study Programmes and Progression, Achievement and Development. - Consulting staff, students, parents and employers on equality and diversity - Ensuring that all premises and facilities are accessible. - Ensuring that the procedures for procurement are inclusive and open to all
+- Overall implementation of our equality commitments and the promotion of equality; - Leading in creating a positive, inclusive environment in which everybody is treated with respect and dignity; - Ensuring that this Scheme underpins the organisation's business planning processes; - Assessing the impact of any current and future policies in relation to equality; - Ensuring monitoring information is collected, analysed and regularly reported; - Ensuring that the procedures for the recruitment and promotion of staff follow best practice in equal opportunities; - Embedding equality and diversity into all Quality assurance processes and mechanisms;

-Heads of Department and Team Leaders are responsible for promoting and implementing the Single Equality Strategy within their areas of responsibility.
+- Implementing systems that deal with incidents of discrimination or harassment effectively, and taking action against staff or students who discriminate for any reason; - Setting targets on the recruitment and outcomes of students based upon the analysis of the monitoring information; - Promoting equality and diversity through curriculum planning, learning and teaching methods, classroom organisation, assessment procedures, educational visits, student induction, Study Programmes, and Progression, Achievement and Development; - Consulting staff, students, parents and employers on equality and diversity; - Ensuring that all premises and facilities are accessible; - Ensuring that the procedures for procurement are inclusive and open to all.

-The Assistant Principal (Quality, Student Experience and Higher Education) has responsibility for the Equality and Diversity agenda for students and will:
+Heads of Faculty/Department and Team Leaders are responsible for promoting and implementing the SES within their areas of responsibility.

-- Monitor and report on the recruitment and outcomes (retention, achievement, success rates, progress and destination) of different groups of students. - Gather the range of student quantitative and qualitative information and share it with curriculum managers to ensure that this information is used effectively to improve equality - Gather local information that will help curriculum managers to target recruitment of specific groups of students - Ensuring that Equality and Diversity is embedded within all quality improvement activities such as observations of teaching and learning, course reviews, Performance Monitoring Meetings, selfassessment reports and any other quality improvement activities - Ensuring that students are made aware of this Strategy and for ensuring that students understand Equality and Diversity issues and their rights and responsibilities through an effective induction, tutorial and enrichment programme. - Giving a consistent and high profile lead on equality, diversity and inclusion - Promoting the Single Equality Scheme and ensuring that it is implemented and reported on. - Developing, overseeing the implementation, monitoring and reviewing of this Single Equality Scheme through involvement and consultation. - Collection and analysis of student data monitoring information - Coordinating the promotion of equality, diversity and inclusion across the organisation. - Working with the relevant staff to ensure that EDI are effectively embedded in teaching, learning and assessment. - Working with the relevant staff to ensure
+The Vice Principal, Curriculum, Performance and Innovation has responsibility for the equality and diversity agenda for students and will:

-- that EDI are part of the student journey (induction, tutorials, enrichment) - Overseeing the planning and coordination of awareness raising events
+- Monitor and report on the recruitment and outcomes (retention, achievement, success rates, progress and destination) of different groups of students; - Gather the range of student quantitative and qualitative information and share it with curriculum managers to ensure that this information is used effectively to improve equality: - Gather local information that will help curriculum managers to target recruitment of specific groups of students; - Ensure that equality and diversity is embedded within all quality improvement activities such as observations of teaching and learning, course reviews, performance monitoring meetings, self-assessment reports and any other quality improvement activities; - Ensure that students are made aware of this Scheme and ensure that students understand equality and diversity issues and their rights and responsibilities through an effective induction, tutorial and enrichment programme; - Give a consistent and high profile lead on EDI: - Promote the SES and ensure that it is implemented and reported on; - Develop and oversee the implementation, monitoring and review of this SES through involvement and consultation; - Collect and analyse student data monitoring information; - Coordinate the promotion of EDI across the organisation; - Work with the relevant staff to ensure that EDI is effectively embedded in teaching, learning and assessment; - Work with the relevant staff to ensure that EDI is part of the student journey (induction, tutorials, enrichment); - Oversee the planning and co-ordination of awareness raising events.

-The Director of Human Resources and Organisational Development will oversee the Equality and Diversity agenda for the workforce and will:
+The Director of Human Resources and Organisational Development will oversee the equality and diversity agenda for the workforce and will: